 Archipelago Insurance Limited is a Labuan FSA approved and licensed General Insurance Company with Takaful window.
 Archipelago General Insurance window Takaful underwrites general takaful classes of business including captives and retakaful.
-We are regarded as the pioneering international insurer of both non-admitted and locally-admitted General takaful certificates in Asia Pacific.
+We are regarded as the pioneering international insurer for both non-admitted and locally-admitted General takaful certificates in the Asia Pacific.

-Archipelago General Insurance Limited is a Labuan based General insurer with Takaful window in compliance with Labuan Islamic Financial Services and Securities Act 2010 (Act 705).
+Archipelago General Insurance Limited is a Labuan based General insurer with Takaful window in compliance with the Labuan Islamic Financial Services and Securities Act 2010 (Act 705).
 The Takaful window was granted by Labuan Financial Services Authority in April 2014 and we have been recognized as a market leader for its innovative and products and services.

-The offering of Takaful provides a shariah compliant and holistic approach protecting assets against calamities whilst fulfilling one’s Islamic and moral obligations to the community complementing Islamic values.
-Archipelago General Insurance Limited being the pioneer midshore Takaful operator in ASEAN region, contributes growth and development to Labuan International and Business Financial Centre by providing protection for individuals, families and corporates.
+The offering of Takaful provides a shariah compliant and holistic approach protecting assets against calamities whilst fulfilling one’s Islamic and moral obligations to the community complementing the Islamic values.
+Archipelago General Insurance Limited being the pioneer midshore Takaful operator in the ASEAN region, contributes growth and development to the Labuan International and Business Financial Centre by providing protection for individuals, families and corporates.

 History of Takaful

 Muslim jurists acknowledge that the basis of shared responsibility in the system of "aquila" as practised between Muslims of Mecca and Medina laid the foundation of mutual insurance.
 Islamic insurance was established in the early second century of the Islamic era when Muslim Arabs expanding trade into Asia mutually agreed to contribute to a fund to cover anyone in the group that incurred mishaps or robberies along the numerous sea voyages (marine insurance).